-When you’re pre-planning your funeral service or you’re planning a service for a loved one who has passed on, one of the things you need to answer will be whether you want a burial or a cremation.
+When you’re pre-planning your funeral service, or you’re planning a service for a loved one who has passed on, one of the things you need to answer will be whether you want a burial or a cremation.

 There are many reasons for choosing one option or the other, but there really is no right or wrong answer.
-You may want to have a memorial service followed by a burial or you may prefer to have that service done and then opt for cremation later on.
+You may want to have a memorial service followed by a burial, or you may prefer to have that service done and then opt for cremation later on.

 Here are some considerations to think about when you’re deciding.

 A burial or a cremation typically happens to commemorate someone’s death.
 Burials are more traditional and involve placing the dead body in the ground as their final resting place.
-In a religious context, this symbolises our physical body’s return to the earth that which we came from.
+In a religious context, this symbolises our physical body’s return to the earth we came from.

 Flowers and other mementos are often placed on graves to commemorate special moments and memories.

 Cremation is another funeral ceremony that involves burning a dead person’s body to ashes.
 These ashes can then be interred in memorial sites, in cemeteries, or scattered on the deceased loved one’s most cherished place or favourite location.
 Many people also choose to keep these ashes in an urn at home, so they continue to be in the presence of their family members.

 Both burials and cremations were used in ancient societies, where placing the dead into large tombs or burning the body on a pyre of logs were done to honour the person’s passing.
 Several different beliefs went with both of those, including sending the dead on to the afterlife.

 In modern times, cremation wasn’t a legal procedure until the 1800s; the first crematorium was built in South Australia in 1891 and NSW